“Dearly beloved,

 …at No.43, and then jump straight up to No.16 the following week.

-The end will come when the middle of January approaches, with the single skipping away after the 12th of that month.
+The end will come as the middle of January approaches, with the single skipping away after the 12th of that month.

 Although the number one slot in the U.K. was still proving elusive,..